JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

   * Manual certbot + volumeMount

 #### Secrets
-Secret management is handled via secrets stored in Github Secret, variable expansion in Github  Action and then running `kubectl create secret generic` when SSH'd in the droplet.
+Secret management is handled via the following flow:
+* Secrets stored in Github Secret
+* Variable expansion in Github Action
+* SSH'd into the droplet
+* Create k8 secret via `kubectl create secret generic`
+* Helm chart pulls k8 secret via `secretKeyRef` and create env var in container
+* `application.properties`

 #### Versioning
 Right now I don't really want to deal with versioning.
 I'm just tagging everything as `latest`.
 As a consequence, the deployment spec sees that image tag hasn't changed and won't update the pod.
 Even though `imagePullPolicy` is set to `Always`, the setting only applies on pod creation.
 In order to update the pod, the deployment needs to be restarted: `kubectl rollout restart deployment spring-app`.